-The Honest Kitchen Dog Food receives the Advisor’s highest rating of 5 stars.
+The Honest Kitchen Dog Food earns the Advisor’s second-highest tier rating of 4.5 stars.

 Excluding the premix (Preference), The Honest Kitchen product line includes seven dehydrated dog foods, four claimed to meet AAFCO nutrient profiles for adult maintenance and three for all life stages (Thrive, Embark and Love).

 The following is a list of recipes available at the time of this review.

 - Honest Kitchen Keen (4 stars)

 - Honest Kitchen Force* (4 stars)

 - Honest Kitchen Embark* (5 stars)

 The Honest Kitchen Embark was selected to represent the other products in the line for this review.